Program Number: 10-116-1

 Campus: Beaver Dam, Fond du Lac, West Bend

-The Human Resources associate of applied science degree program prepares you with general skills in communication, human relations and business fundamentals.
+The Human Resources associate of applied science degree prepares you with general skills in communication, human relations and business fundamentals.
 You will also develop specific skills in the Human Resource areas of recruiting; coordinating the hiring, benefits, and training and orientation process; maintaining personnel records; safety; and planning company special events and functions.

 Statewide Salary Range for Recent Graduates